 Dogs are an incredible resource for individuals facing difficulties maneuvering through life.
-There are so many different types of service dogs, highly trained to assist with the specific needs of one person, their handler.
+There are so many different service dog types, each highly trained to assist with the specific needs of one person – their handler.
 Due to the expanse of so many different diagnosis and obstacles people face, there is such a wide variety of training dogs can go through in order to help those in need.

 At Assistance Dogs for Autism, a division of Highland Canine Training LLC, we understand that needs vary person by person and we are dedicated to having a personal relationship with each of our clients to ensure they get exactly what they need out of their service dog’s training.
 We train a diverse range of service dogs, from the tasks they perform to the breeds selected as we are devoted to finding the perfect match for each of our clients.

 See below for the list of service dogs we provide to assist those in need.

 From offering disruption of harmful repetitive behaviors to tracking down a child who has wandered off, service dogs for individuals with autism spectrum disorder have proven to be extremely beneficial to their handler and family.
 These dogs are specially trained to work beside their owner and provide various tasks to aid with the effects of autism.
 The addition of an Autism Assistance Dog has been proven to help with everything from sleep habits and speech improvement to social life skills and decreased anxiety.

 Read about the story of Splash – an autism service dog we recently trained to help Ty and his family.